kukuu/Microservice-NodeJS/README.md

 ## This pattern has the following benefits

-Loose coupling since it decouples client from services
+- Loose coupling since it decouples clients from services

-Improved availability since the message broker buffers messages until the consumer is able to process them
+- Improved availability since the message broker buffers messages until the consumer is able to process them

-Supports a variety of communication patterns including request/reply, notifications, request/async response, publish/subscribe, publish/async response etc
+- Supports a variety of communication patterns including request/reply, notifications, request/async response, publish/subscribe, publish/async response etc

 ## Reasons to move away from Monolithic